-- 3.1 North Norfolk District consists of 99,144 hectares of beautiful countryside and 73km of coastline.
-With a range of active village communities and seven busy market towns of Wells-next-the-Sea, Fakenham, Holt, Sheringham, Cromer, North Walsham and Stalham North Norfolk has a strong appeal for residents, visitors and businesses alike. - 3.2 North Norfolk's population is expected to grow from the current 104,000 in 2017 to 106,000 by 2020 and the number of resident households is projected to grow to from 48,000 to 50,000 over the same timeframe.
+- 3.1 North Norfolk District consists of 99,556 hectares of beautiful countryside and 73km of coastline.
+With a range of active village communities and seven busy market towns comprising of Wells-next-the-Sea, Fakenham, Holt, Sheringham, Cromer, North Walsham and Stalham, North Norfolk has a strong appeal for residents, visitors and businesses alike. - 3.2 North Norfolk's population is expected to grow from the current 105,300 in 2018 to 107,200 by 2021 and the number of resident households is projected to grow to from 48,800 to 49,900 over the same timeframe.
+A large proportion of residents live in one of the market towns with the remainder living in rural village homes.
+This means that the district has a low population density (1.1 persons per hectare compared to

-- 3.3 A large proportion of residents live in one of the market towns with the remainder living in rural village homes.
-This means that the district has a low population density (1.1 persons per hectare compared to 4.1 for England as a whole).
-The area's rural nature is characterised by its 121 parishes, numerous villages and low crime rate which make North Norfolk one of the most attractive and safe places to live in the UK. - 3.4 Residents work predominantly in the accommodation and food sector, retail, manufacturing and health.
+- 4.1 for England as a whole).
+The area's rural nature is characterised by its 121 parishes, numerous villages and low crime rate which make North Norfolk one of the most attractive and safe places to live in the UK. - 3.3 Residents work predominantly in the accommodation and food sector, retail, manufacturing and health.
 The largest numbers of businesses are in the agriculture, forestry and fishing sector followed by retail, construction, accommodation and food services and the professional, scientific and technical sectors.

-4. Corporate Plan and Priorities
+Corporate Plan and priorities

-- 4.1 The Council has a Corporate Plan covering 2015 2019 and each year an Annual Action Plan is drawn up to cover the actions for the next year.
-The Annual Action Plan shows what the Council will do to meet the needs and aspirations of residents and businesses.
-The plan sets out the Council's priorities which are: - Jobs and the Local Economy A district with a thriving economy offering better jobs and prospects for local people. - Housing and Infrastructure To address housing and infrastructure for local people whilst meeting the market demand for housing. - Coast and Countryside A district where the beautiful natural environment is managed and protected for future generations. - Health and Well-Being A district with vibrant communities and where healthy lifestyles are accessible to all. - Delivering Service Excellence To make the council more efficient so that we can both deliver our priorities and offer value for money for local taxpayers. - 4.2 The priorities define the medium term goals of the Council and as such remain relatively constant from year to year, but the actions associated with them are set annually for each financial year.
+- 3.4 The Authority has a Corporate Plan covering 2015 2019 and each year an Annual Action Plan is drawn up to cover the actions for the next year.
+The Annual Action Plan shows what the Authority will do to meet the needs and aspirations of residents and businesses.
+The plan sets out the Authority's priorities which are: - Jobs and the Local Economy - A district with a thriving economy offering better jobs and prospects for local people. - Housing and Infrastructure To address housing and infrastructure for local people whilst meeting the market demand for housing. - Coast and Countryside A district where the beautiful natural environment is managed and protected for future generations. - Health and Well-Being - A district with vibrant communities and where healthy lifestyles are accessible to all. - Delivering Service Excellence - To make the Authority more efficient so that we can both deliver our priorities and offer value for money for local taxpayers. - 3.5 The priorities define the medium term goals of the Authority and as such remain relatively constant from year to year, but the actions associated with them are set annually for each financial year.